Sapiev/Sapiev/README.md

 # Hi there, Im Jacob 👋
-## Im learning to become a Webdeveloper...

-Currently, I am still learning and developing into a web developer.
+Currently, I'm still learning and developing as a web developer.

 #### Languages:
 - HTML, CSS